bgermann/cforms2/readme.txt

 = Where are the external SMTP settings? =

 That function was removed.
-The Wordpress function [wp_mail](https://codex.wordpress.org/Function_Reference/wp_mail) is used for mails now, which makes use of built-in PHPMailer.
+The WordPress function [wp_mail](https://codex.wordpress.org/Function_Reference/wp_mail) is used for mails now, which makes use of built-in PHPMailer.
 If you want to configure it to use an external SMTP server, use an appropriate